marcverhagen/pages-test/README.md

 ```

 At the moment this is only good for link testing because my version of Jekyll does not work with remote themes.

+*This repository was originally intended for experimenting with a variety of sites, but it is much easier to have a dedicated site each time you want to do some experimentation.
+So this one will always be for MMIF only.*